cmda-bt/pt-course-20-21/week-1.md

 3. Read the _Creating your wiki_ section in the [**Documenting your Project**][wiki] guide.
 4. Read the [_Starting an Open Source Project_][os] and [_The Legal Side of Open Source_][legal].

+> 💡[_Commit early and often_][commit].
+After you are done with even the smallest changes, get yourself into the habbit of making _small commits_.
+It's very common to commit ~5/6 times a day instead of _one large_ commit at the end of each day.

 #### Assignment

 Once you feel comfortable with basic GitHub concepts apply them to your own project.
 Create a repository for your matching-application, add a [`license`][license] and a `readme.md` (we'll fill it in later) and create a `wiki` to document your research.
 Explore some of the features you just read about, click trough the interface and settings of your just created repository.